thegetty/bronze-guidelines/content/vocabulary/chef-modele.md

 {% endaccordion %}
 {% accordion italian "it" %}

+#### Alternate Translation

+- *modello*

     Perhaps due to the lack of consistent industrial art foundry terminology before the nineteenth century, the term is shared in all sculptural fields: marble, plaster, clay, metal.

 {% endaccordion %}
 {% accordion chinese "zh" %}